Samdney-ResearchWork/document-templates/README.md

 # document-templates
-Personal templates for different kinds of documents for research work.
+Personal templates for different kinds of documents for research work and publications.
 Feel free to use.